-Sales and marketing expenditures for the three and nine month periods ended September 30, 2022 decreased by 4% and increased by 85% respectively, from the same periods the previous year, driven by higher personnel costs compared to the prior year in which employees were furloughed and increased headcount to meet customers' interests on the Company's products.
+Sales and marketing expenditures for the three months ended March 31, 2023 increased by 63% from the same period in previous year, driven by increased headcount to meet customers' interest in the Company's products.

 General and Administrative

 General and administrative expenses relate to finance and administration and consist of salaries and related expenses, legal and audit fees, insurance, expenses related to public reporting and compliance, travel and other corporate expenses.